What is the IELTS?

 How do I take the IELTS Test with Harven School of English?

-Many students who undertake the IELTS Preparation programme choose to plan their time at Harven School of English around the exam dates, with the objective of taking the IELTS exam locally in Surrey upon completion of the course.
+Many students who undertake the IELTS Preparation programme choose to plan their time at Harven School of English around the exam dates, with the objective of taking the IELTS exam in the UK upon completion of the course.

-The most convenient and commonly used test centre for students at Harven School of English is the University of Surrey, situated in Guildford, approximately a 20 minute journey from the school.
+The most convenient and commonly used test centres for students at Harven School of English are either the University of Reading, or one of the several test centres in London.